rajeshvkothari/oom/Internal/NEW_GIN_README.md

 There are three sub-sections within this section and they are not mandatory.
 Follow/complete only those sections which are relevant to the type of models/deployment.

-[ORAN Servers](#ORAN-Servers) should be completed only if ORAN models are to be deployed.
+[ORAN and Tickclamp Servers](#ORAN-and-Tickclamp-Servers) should be completed only if ORAN models are to be deployed.

 [Creating Environment for Docker container based testing](#Creating-Environment-for-Docker-container-based-testing) should be completed only if deployment is to be tested in docker container environment.
 This is not required for ONAP OOM based deployment.